-Hong Kong may eliminate quarantine by November
+Hong Kong eliminates hotel quarantine

 “Is nothing required any more?
 I think that would be a bit tough.
 At least PCR testing is needed.
 But does quarantine have to be confined to a fixed location?
 Could it be medical surveillance, plus a yellow code and not appearing in a bar for the first few days?
 I won’t rule that out.
 I very much hope to achieve that as well because I like to travel too.”

-This is a step in the right direction, but…
+This is a step in the right direction, but not enough

 At this point even the countries that initially took among the strictest approaches to managing coronavirus have moved on to the “it’s time to live with the virus” phase of the pandemic.
 Australia, New Zealand, and Singapore, have all overwhelmingly eliminated travel restrictions, despite initially closing borders for extended periods of time.